NeKzor/board/README.md

   - Fixed profile history loading icon not resetting
   - Fixed invalid CSS syntax
   - Fixed 100% CPU usage when changing changing the zoom level
+  - Fixed autosubmission icon is not being aligned in chamber page
 - Features
   - Allow @ usernames for YouTube channels
   - Render page in HTML5